Hometown: Lethbridge, AB

 What do you hope to be doing in ten years?

-Offer insight and knowledge to help women in the field of mental health and help manage a collaboration with art offering professional care as a Psychologist.
-Publishing personal writing and art also comes across to my attention.
+I hope to be offering insight and knowledge to help women in the field of mental health and help manage a collaboration with art which encompasses professional care as a Psychologist.
+I also hope to publish my personal art and writing.

 Is there anything you would like to add that we haven’t asked?

-Sharing and collaborating with other women can help build security and offer strength and confidence where being a women Psychologist can help deliver and empower other women to continue to strive through their journeys through obstacles and challenges in their lives.
+Sharing and collaborating with other women can help build security and offer strength and confidence.
+I believe being a female Psychologist can help deliver and empower other women to continue to strive through their journeys and overcome the obstacles and challenges they face within their lives.
 Miss Universe Canada displays excellent talented and educated women who strive to display their uniqueness while collaborating and building empowerment with other women.